 Pilot Set-up Procedure

-In order to achieve comparable results and evaluation KPIs, it is important that both pilots provide the trainees with the same training environment, and follow the same preparatory steps.
+In order to achieve comparable results and evaluation KPIs, it is important that both pilots provide the trainees with the same training environment and follow the same preparatory steps.
 It is important to note that, given the high specificity of the sector where the pilots are involved (healthcare), the evaluation will be strictly dependent on the actual needs and emergencies of the common working activity, and little discrepancies between the two pilots will be considered not relevant for the evaluation itself.

 The Pilot Set-up procedure is composed of four steps.

-First, the system readiness will be executed as described in Section 2.1, that will led into the population of CRSA models and the definition of training activities within the CRST models.
+First, the system readiness will be executed as described in Section 2.1, that will lead into the population of CRSA models and the definition of training activities within the CRST models.
 This step will start at least one month before the training and will be supported by the whole Consortium.
 The Pilot Owner Moderator will be responsible of closing the system readiness step after testing the platform.
 In this phase, the moderator will also recruit trainees among the pilot employees.
 Following the project DoA, the evaluation should involve a total of 640 hours of training, distributed on average, for each pilot, on 20 participants for 16 hours each (DoA KPI 15).

 To close the system readiness phase, the moderator will supply the pilot manager with the schedule of participants and the time slots of their training.
 Furthermore, following DoA KPI 4, the selected trainees must belong at least to two different user types (e.g. network manager and doctors).